Chewing Gum After Your Surgery

 • It helps lessen discomfort.
 When your bowel moves more, you have less discomfort and uncomfortable bloating.

 • It can make your hospital stay shorter.
-People who chew gum after surgery are more likely to recover faster and leave the hospital sooner than people who do not chew gum.
+People who chew gum after surgery are more likely to recover faster.
+They are also more likely to leave the hospital sooner than people who do not chew gum.

 When you’re scheduled for surgery, your healthcare provider will talk with you about chewing gum after surgery.
 If you want, you can bring a pack of gum with you on the day of your surgery.
 It’s best to choose sugar-free gum.
 This helps protect your teeth and keeps your blood sugar stable.